RoninTech/ta-helper/content/travels/nepal-in-spring.md

 #### Ghorepani

 This was a day of stairs and rain.
 Ghorepani was 23K with a huge elevation gain of 1600m in total.
 When we started off it was a beautiful day.
 We stopped for a random tea and walked through lots of lovely villages.
 There were countless stairs and it was pretty continuous gains.
 We kept being passed by groups of young men.
 Jin told us there was a sports day going on... to me it was already a sport just getting there.
-We had a nice lunch in a small town where the games where and continued on.
+We had a nice lunch in a small town where the games were and continued on.

 Our luck changed as we headed higher and the weather turned.
 We ended up having to stop for a while at a small shelter while it rained and hailed.
 We were all bundled up in our warm clothes while we waited.
 When it eased off we decided to keep going, only to get stuck in the rain again.
 At this point Ram decided we needed to wait it out.
 We ended up meeting Julie and Caffrey again, so all had tea together while we waited.
 The rain eased off a bit but didn't totally stop.
 Ram felt we needed to continue so we started off again.